DeiC-HPC/GPU-learning/mdbook/src/directives.md

 # Directives

-{:.code-info cuda pycuda opencl pyopencl}
+{:.code-info cuda pycuda opencl pyopencl hip}
 This part of the book is not relevant for you chosen environment.
 Please go [here](./native.md) or change environment.